-Preventing insider trading is necessary to comply with securities laws and to preserve the reputation and integrity of the Company.
+Preventing insider trading is necessary to comply with securities laws and to preserve the reputation and integrity of the Partnership Group.
 "Insider trading" occurs when any person purchases or sells a security while in possession of material nonpublic information relating to the security.
 Insider trading is a crime.
 The criminal penalties for violating insider trading laws include imprisonment and fines of up to \$5 million for individuals and \$25 million for corporations.
 Insider trading may also result in civil penalties, including disgorgement of profits and civil fines.
-Insider trading is also prohibited by this Policy, and violation of this Policy may result in Company-imposed sanctions, including removal or dismissal for cause.
+Insider trading is also prohibited by this Policy, and violation of this Policy may result in Partnership-imposed sanctions, including removal or dismissal for cause.

-This Policy applies to all officers, directors, and employees of the Company.
+This Policy applies to all officers, directors, and employees of the Partnership Group.
 As someone subject to this Policy, you are responsible for ensuring that members of your household also comply with this Policy.
 This Policy also applies to any entities you control, including any corporations, partnerships, or trusts, and transactions by such entities should be treated for the purposes of this Policy and applicable securities laws as if they were for your own account.
-The Company may determine that this Policy applies to additional persons with access to material nonpublic information, such as contractors or consultants.
-This Policy extends to all activities within and outside your Company duties.
+The Partnership may determine that this Policy applies to additional persons with access to material nonpublic information, such as contractors or consultants.
+This Policy extends to all activities within and outside your Partnership Group duties.
 Every officer, director, and employee must review this Policy.
-Questions regarding the Policy should be directed to the Company's General Counsel.
+Questions regarding the Policy should be directed to the General Partner's Compliance Officer (as defined below).